Plug-in API for AP Essentials Connect

 Plug-in essentials

-Plug-ins are created using theKofax AP Essentials Connect Plug-in SDK.
+Plug-ins are created using the AP Essentials Connect Plug-in SDK.
 A plug-in is a .NET 4.0 class library assembly (DLL) with references to the Plug-in API.

 Once uploaded, the plug-in can be selected as part of the target system configuration for a specific customer.
-When the customer runs through the configuration wizard of Kofax AP Essentials (on premise) they will be informed about the usage of the plug-in and have to accept this in order to continue.
+When the customer runs through the configuration wizard of Tungsten AP Essentials (on premise) they will be informed about the usage of the plug-in and have to accept this in order to continue.

-Relationship to the Kofax AP Essentials API
+Relationship to the Tungsten AP Essentials API

-The Plug-in API is a simplification of the Kofax AP Essentials API.
+The Plug-in API is a simplification of the Tungsten AP Essentials API.
 In many cases, developing a plug-in is sufficient in order to meet integration needs.
-When using plug-ins, the infrastructure around it, such as the installation of Kofax AP Essentials Connect, Windows Service, automatic updates, authentication, scheduling etc, are handled for you.
+When using plug-ins, the infrastructure around it, such as the installation of AP Essentials Connect, Windows Service, automatic updates, authentication, scheduling etc, are handled for you.

 Plug-in API